 DEGIRO uses omnibus accounts to hold clients assets.
 These are accounts that hold assets for one or more clients, making it more cost effective for the brokers.
 Assets held by SPV Long Only are as safe using omnibus accounts as individualized accounts would be.
 But for assets held by SPV Long Short, clients within the same omnibus account are exposed to each other.

 It is my understanding that all assets (except debit money) of a custody account would be held by SPV Long Only.
 And that part of the assets of a Basic Account will be moved between SPV Long Only and SPV Long Short as they are needed for shares lending purposes.

 Holding Client Money

 Note that short-term debt currently has negative interest rates in many European countries (mostly the Eurozone).
-In addition, these money market funds have a TER.
+Also, these money market funds have a TER.
 This means that some investors may observe a negative return on their uninvested capital.

-- Up to €2,500 for the Morgan Stanley Investment Management fund;
+- For the first €2,500 in holdings in the Morgan Stanley Investment Management fund;

-You should avoid keeping uninvested capital in DEGIRO for too long.
-Any uncompensated negative return in these funds is like a fee you are paying.
+Avoid keeping uninvested capital in DEGIRO for too long.
+Any uncompensated negative return in the cash account or money market fund is like a paying fee.